zhxq/xv6windows/README.md

 For the last step, we need to tell the WSL where the "Display" is.
 This can be done by running **export DISPLAY=:0**  on WSL shell.

 And everything should be same as in a normal Ubuntu environment.
 Use WSL bash and change directory to your xv6 directory, and run **make && make qemu**.
-If you have did everything correctly, you should be able to see a successful make process, and a qemu window jumps out.
+If you have done everything correctly, you should be able to see a successful make process, and a qemu window jumps out.
 You can still use the original WSL shell for inputing xv6 command lines if you want - as I said, it is now basically the same as a standard Ubuntu.

 ![It should be something like this](1.png)